San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 UNLV Stats and Trends

-- In UNLV's 10 games this season, it has six wins against the spread.

-- This season, the Rebels have an against-the-spread record of 3-2 in their five games as an underdog of 10.5 points or more.
+- So far this year, the Rebels have been installed as underdogs by a 10.5-point margin or more five times and are 3-2 ATS in those games.

-- UNLV's games this season have gone over the point total four times in nine opportunities (44.4%).
+- UNLV has gone over the point total in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- When UNLV puts up more than 17.1 points, it is 4-2 against the spread and 2-5 overall.
+- UNLV is 4-2 against the spread and 2-5 overall in games when it puts up more than 17.1 points.

-- The Rebels have turned the ball over 18 times this season, three more turnovers than the Aztecs have forced (15).
+- This season the Rebels have turned the ball over 18 times, three more than the Aztecs' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.